Basis-Theory/basistheory-android/README.md

 sensitive data within your app and securely store this data within Basis Theory’s certified token vault.

-Sensitive data entered by your end users into Elements can be indirectly referenced within API calls, enabling you to tokenize this data without needing to directly marshall or access the raw sensitive data.
+Sensitive data entered into elements by your end users can be indirectly referenced within API calls, enabling you to tokenize this data without needing to directly marshall or access raw sensitive data.
 Your application code will only receive access to the created tokens, which can safely be sent to your backend systems and persisted for later use.